rdiez/Tools/MountWindowsShares/README.txt

   You could use 'setuid' instead, but then you would have to think about possible security risks.

+  Many Linux kernels have problems with SMB mounts.
+After a period of inactivity, CIFS connections are severed, and automatic reconnections often do not work properly.
+Run script keep-windows-shares-alive.sh periodically in order to access your shares at regular intervals and prevent this kind of disconnections.

 - mount-windows-shares-gvfs.sh uses the GVFS/FUSE method,
   so that you do not need to become root to mount the network shares.
   But you may have to install extra packages and/or adjust your